aaditya29/Golang-Projects/Virology/readme.md

 2. Allow people to post a new entry of virus in case if any new discovered in future.<br>

 <b>Note: Database is yet to be added.</b>

+For now only the information about different kinds of viruses are getting stored and retrieved.